Mahesh Babu: Family

-Babu married his co-star Namrata Shirodkar on 10 February 2005 at the Marriott Hotel, Mumbai during the shooting of Athadu (2005).
-The couple's first child was born on 31 August 2006 at the Global Hospital in Hyderabad.
-The boy was named Gautam.
-On 20 July 2012, Shirodkar gave birth to a girl whom they named Sitara.
-Before her delivery, they preserved her stem cells using stem cell banking to ensure a better immunity level.
+Mahesh Babu married his co-star Namrata Shirodkar on 10 February 2005 at Marriott Hotel, Mumbai during the shooting of Athadu (2005).
+They have a son, Gautam, and a daughter, Sitara.
+Gautam portrayed the younger version of Mahesh Babu in 1: Nenokkadine (2014).
+Sitara voiced young Elsa in the Telugu dub of Frozen 2 (2019).

-Babu is the fourth child in a family of five children.
+Mahesh is the fourth child in a family of five children.
 His elder brother Ramesh Babu was a film producer and was also an actor.
 Mahesh Babu's eldest sister Padmavathi is married to Galla Jayadev, an industrialist and Member of the Indian Parliament from the Telugu Desam Party.
 His elder sister Manjula is a film producer, director, and an actress.
 Priyadarshini, his younger sister, is married to Sudheer Babu, who later made his debut as an actor in Telugu cinema.

-Telugu actress and filmmaker Vijaya Nirmala was Babu's step-mother; actor Naresh is his step-brother.